snapshot-labs/snapshot-sidekick/README.md

 You can pass multiple list, separated by a comma.

-Data are sourced from the json files with the same name, located in this repo `/data` directory.
+Data are sourced from the json files with the same name, located in this repo `/data` directory, and a remote read-only SQL database.

 ### NFT Claimer trusted backend